-- Develop leadership and managerial skills to succeed in law enforcement agencies - Analyze critical issues in law enforcement - Study under the tutelage of experienced law enforcement professionals - Are exposed to current issues and stateof-the-art technology - Culminate their education with a semester-long internship or additional course work - Have the opportunity to attend the David Sullivan-St. Lawrence County Law Enforcement Academy as an internship site. - Can choose to take all classes for degree online!
+- Develop leadership and managerial skills needed to succeed in contemporary law enforcement agencies - Analyze critical issues in law enforcement - Study under the tutelage of experienced criminal justice professionals - Are exposed to current issues and stateof-the-art technology - Culminate their education with a semester-long internship or additional course work - Have the opportunity to attend the David Sullivan-St. Lawrence County Law Enforcement Academy as an internship site. - Can choose to take all classes for degree online!

 - Law enforcement officers at local, state and federal level

-- Law enforcement management for local, state, and federal agencies
+- · Law enforcement management for municipal, state, and federal agencies

-- Sheriffs and Probation offices
+- Probation and Parole

 - Security consultants

 - College and university campuses

-- Jobs for graduates in law enforcement are projected to increase by 24.7% through 2012 according to the U.S. Department of Labor Bureau of Labor Statistics. - Higher education requirements for entry level employees of law enforcement agencies at all levels are becoming more common.
+- · Jobs for graduates in law enforcement are projected to increase by 7% through 2020 according to the U.S. Department of Labor Bureau of Labor Statistics. - Higher education requirements for entry level employees of law enforcement agencies at all levels are becoming more common.